juliangruber/huge-text-view/README.md

 # huge-text-view

-Render _huge_ text blobs in the browser.
+Render text blobs _of arbitrary size_ efficiently in the browser.

 _Work in progress._